Raffi Torres: Vancouver Canucks

 Leaving Buffalo as an unrestricted free agent, Torres signed a one-year, $1 million contract with the Vancouver Canucks on August 24, 2010.
 He scored his first goal as a Canuck on October 13, in a 4–3 loss to the Anaheim Ducks.
 The following month, he registered his first NHL career hat trick on November 2 during a game against his former team, the Edmonton Oilers.
 It marked the first time in Oilers history that a former player scored a hat trick against the club.
 The hat trick also helped Torres earn First Star of the Week honours as the best player in the NHL for the week ending November 7, 2010.
 Beginning in January 2011, he underwent a 23-game goalless streak, snapped on February 19 in a game against the Dallas Stars.

 Later in the season, Torres was suspended four games for a hit to the head of Edmonton Oilers forward Jordan Eberle during a game on April 6, 2011.
 Canucks general manager Mike Gillis told media that he "strongly disagree[d] with it", while Torres argued that he did not stick out his elbow or leave his feet to make the hit and that Eberle raised his hand in defence of the oncoming check, indicating that it was not a blindside hit.
 Eberle was not injured on the play.
 The suspension ended Torres' regular season as the Canucks had two games remaining.
 He finished with 14 goals and 15 assists for 29 points in 80 games.
 Returning for Game 3 of the opening playoff round against the Chicago Blackhawks, Torres received further scrutiny around the league for a hit on Blackhawks' defenceman Brent Seabrook.
 Although he received a minor penalty on the play, Torres did not receive further suspension from the league.
 Later in the game, Torres hit Seabrook a second time, taking the defenceman out of the next two games due to concussion-like symptoms.
-Vancouver went on to win the series in seven games, before defeating the Nashville Predators and San Jose Sharks en route to the 2011 Stanley Cup Finals.
+Vancouver went on to win the series in seven games, before defeating the Nashville Predators and San Jose Sharks en route to the 2011 Stanley Cup Final.
 In the opening game of the Finals, Torres scored the game-winner and only goal of the game against the Boston Bruins with 19 seconds remaining in regulation.
 He would also record an assist on the only goal in Game 5 by Maxim Lapierre for another 1–0 win in the series for a 3–2 series lead.
 Despite being up 3–2 and having a chance to clinch the Stanley Cup in Game 6 in Boston, the Canucks would lose Game 6 5–2 along with the deciding Game 7 in Vancouver 4–0 to lose the series in seven games.